flrnbc/Multithreaded-Neural-Network/README.md

 ```

 ## Tests
 For several tests, see the `tests` folder.
 These are quite primitive tests, so-called 'smoke tests', and do not use any test suite.
-In case, one is interested, one can easily build each of them via
+In case one is interested, one can easily build each of them via

 ```bash
 cmake --build /Users/fbeck/Documents/Rise/C++/udacity/CapstoneProject/CppND-Capstone-Hello-World/build --config Debug --target TestName